 Guide to Probate

-Even with a sophisticated estate planning, families can find themselves emersed in the Probate Court for the probate of the decedent’s estate.
-The entire probate process is confusing and highly specialized, which only adds to the confusion of people who are dealing with the death of a family member.
+Even with sophisticated estate planning, families can find themselves immersed in the Probate Court for the probate of the decedent's estate.
+The entire probate process may be confusing and is specialized, which only adds to the confusion of people who are dealing with the death of a family member.

-But the trauma may continue if the deceased’s estate needs to be addressed.
+The trauma surrounding the death may continue if the deceased's estate needs to be addressed.
 The process is difficult to understand, even for those who have some legal training.

-The word “probate” is derived from the Latin words meaning “a thing that is approved” and “to test and find good”.
-In Illinois, as in most states, the Probate Court is a highly specialized court that has the power to oversee the administration of the estate of deceased persons as well as those individuals who are unable to handle their own affairs.
+The word "probate" is derived from the Latin words meaning "a thing that is approved" and "to test and find good".
+In Illinois, as in most states, the Probate Court is a highly specialized Court that has the power to oversee the administration of the estate of deceased person as well as the estates of individuals who are unable to handle their own affairs.